apache/apisix/docs/en/latest/plugins/proxy-cache.md

 ## Description

 The `proxy-cache` Plugin can be used to cache the response from the Upstream.
-It can be used with other Plugins and currently supports disk-based caching.
+It can be used with other Plugins and currently supports disk-based and memory-based caching.

 The data to be cached can be filtered with response codes, request modes, or more complex methods using the `no_cache` and `cache_bypass` attributes.